-Nader Mousavizadeh is Partner and Co-founder of Macro Advisory Partners.
+Nader Mousavizadeh is Co-founder and Co-CEO of Macro Advisory Partners.

 From 2010-2013, Nader was Chief Executive of Oxford Analytica, the global analysis and advisory firm.
 Prior to joining Oxford Analytica, he was an investment banker at Goldman Sachs from 2004-2009, where he worked in the Financial Industries M&A group in New York, and was latterly based in Europe with a number of global client relationships.